fossasia/pslab-scripts/README.md

 - The high accuracy I²C **real time clock (RTC)** model [DS3231](https://www.analog.com/media/en/technical-documentation/data-sheets/DS3231.pdf).
 It contains a small battery and ensures that the device's time progresses, even if the main power source is unavailable.
 This RTC therefore makes timestamps in the output data possible, even during times where the PSLab sensor box can not access the internet.
 The five pins of this Pi HAT are plugged into pins 1 (3.3V power), 3 (SDA I²C), 5 (SCL I²C), 7 and 9 (ground) of the Raspberry Pi Zero W.

 The following **features** are implemented on top of that:
-- Each PSLab sensor box automatically opens its own WiFi Hotspot, once the system is connected to an energy source and finished its booting process (which may take one or two minutes).
+- If not connected to a known WiFi network, each PSLab sensor box automatically opens its own WiFi Hotspot, once the system is connected to an energy source and finished its booting process (which may take one or two minutes).
-- Additionally, the measurement it triggered automatically after startup.
+- The measurement it triggered automatically after startup.
 This is done by a custom [systemd](https://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/) service.
-- Each measured data point is then written into the CSV file of this measurement session.
+- Each measured data point is then either shared via the [OSC protocol](https://en.m.wikipedia.org/wiki/Open_Sound_Control), or written into the CSV file of this measurement session.
 The file is structured as `<timestamp>, <measured_value>, <unit>, <item_name>`.
 - A [samba file sharing server](https://raspberrypi-guide.github.io/filesharing/filesharing-raspberry-pi) makes the folder "/home/foss/data" of the Raspberry Pi publicly available to all devices within its WiFi Hotspot.
-This also enables users to modify or delete the measurement data within this folder remotely via their PC or mobile phone.
-- The measurements are provided to this file sharing server in real-time, however they are also stored there permanently via the SD card.
+This also enables users to modify or delete the CSV measurement data within this folder remotely via their PC or mobile phone.
+The measurements are provided to this file sharing server in real-time, however they are also stored there permanently via the SD card.
 The user can thus combine the benefits of both measurement forms.
 - The Raspberry Pi itself is currently running the code from the master branch this Github repository.
 This makes code updates easy to distribute on all devices.
 All PSLab sensor boxes run the exact identical code, with the only difference being the experiment type parameter with which `init_pipe.py` is called in the systemd service.

 ## Basic Usage

 Once a power source (power bank or cord to electricity outlet) is connected to the PSLab sensor box and the device has fully booted, a new measurement is automatically started.
+The measurement results are now either shared via OSC, or collected in a CSV.
+In either case, it is essential to have your own PC/phone connected to the same WiFi Hotspot, that the PSLab Sensor Box is connected to.
+This can either be a public WiFi (once that is manually set up) or the Raspi's own WiFi Hotspot with the corresponding name (like "PSLab.Light.01").
+To eventually trigger the shut down process of the PSLab sensor box, please press the attached button for one to two seconds.

+### Accessing the CSV Measurements

-The measurement results are now collected in a CSV and can be exported in real time from the file server via WiFi:
+The CSV measurements can be exported in real time from the file server via WiFi:

-1. Connect your computer or smartphone to the WiFi Hotspot with the corresponding name (like "PSLab.Light.01").
-A detailed manual on how to connect for the first time can be found [here](/docs/network_connection_manual.md).
+1. A detailed manual on how to connect to the devices file server for the first time can be found [here](/docs/network_connection_manual.md).
 2. Once connected, the PSLab will appear in the "Network Devices" section.
 <p align="center">
     <img src="./docs/images/access_network_folder.png" alt="Access network device" width="70%">